Gouthique/Graphic-Designing/README.md

 # 🚀 GRAPHIC DESIGNING
-### I Love to Design and edit at My free time.
-I am a Freelancer.
+### I am a Freelancer and I Love to Design and edit at My free time. .
 This repo has my graphic design works.

 ## 🎨TOOLS
 - Adobe Photoshop